arcticmatt/pencil-flip/content/How-To/how-to-setup-blog.md

    on our site on the master branch.
-Then, whenever we want to update the site, we just add the relevant files and commit. `ghp-import` will then push the content of the `output` dir to the `gh-pages` branch, and that's that (the `gh-pages` branch is what's used for a Github project page).
+Then, whenever we want to update the site, we just add the relevant files and commit. `ghp-import` will then push the content of the `output` dir to the `gh-pages` branch, and that's that (the `gh-pages` branch is what's used for a Github Project Page).
    So now that we've got that set up, we can run `git add -A` to add all our files, and then run `git commit` to update our site!
 It's as easy as that.
 Remember to push to `master` occasionally if you want to update your remote branch.
 5. At this point, you should be able to test your blog using `make devserver` and looking at [http://localhost:8000](http://localhost:8000).
-You should also be able to easily update the Github project site by simply commiting to the master branch.
+You should also be able to easily update the Github Project site by simply commiting to the master branch.
 So all that's left is getting that custom domain name.
 The first thing we'll do is navigate into the `content/` directory of our blog and run `mkdir extra`.
 Inside the newly created `extra` directory, put your desired